-Clinical Rounds: each participant has the opportunity to tutor one student in front of coach and peers.
-Tutoring session is followed by discussion of relevant instructional issues (e.g., pacing, text level, sight word development) and opportunities for questions, remodeling, clarification.
+Clinical Rounds: each participant has the opportunity to provide intervention to a group in front of coach and peers.
+Intervention session is followed by discussion of relevant instructional issues (e.g., pacing, text level, sight word development) and opportunities for questions, remodeling, clarification.